FileFighter/filefighter.github.io/wiki/3_wiki.md

 ### 3.5 Supportability

 #### 3.5.1 Coding Standards
-WIP

 We are going to write the code by using common clean code standards.
 For example, we will name our variables and methods by their functionalities.
 This will keep the code easy to read by everyone and make further development much easier.
+For example, we will use Typescript instead of JavaScript for our React webapp, to write cleaner code.

 #### 3.5.2 Testing Strategy

-WIP
-The application will have a high test coverage and all important functionalities and edge cases should be tested.
+The testable parts of our application e.g. RESTApi will have a high test coverage and all important functionalities and edge cases should be tested.
 Further, mistakes in the implementation will be discovered instantly, and it will be easy to locate the error.

 ### 3.6 Design Constraints